 As she reports, her team have tested people in a lab, asking them to strike either low-power poses or high-power poses for 2 minutes, before giving them a series of tasks to complete.
-Remarkably, results showed that those who had held the high-power poses demonstrated not only a greater willingness to take risks, but they also showed a 20% chemical increase in testosterone compared to a 10% drop in those holding low-power poses.
-Alongside this, those in high-power poses saw their cortisol (“the stress hormone”) drop by on average 25% and those in the low-power poses, saw it increase by 15%.
+Remarkably, her results showed that the power posers averaged a 20% chemical increase in testosterone as well as a 25% cortisol drop.
+On the contrary, the low-power posers, saw a testosterone drop of 10% and an increase in cortisol of 15%.
 As a social anxious teacher, facing ‘the mob’ in the classroom along with a series of fairly stressful adult-interactions, I really found this information to be invaluable.

 As Amy says, this information would probably prove most useful to people in ‘threat situations’ like when you’re about to give a presentation, or go to a job interview.
 Whether facing difficult classes, unpleasant conversations with staff, parents or school leaders, or giving presentations to adults, for many school staff, ‘threat situations’ can be a regular part of school life.
 And whilst I prefer to think of them as ‘charm challenges’ rather than ‘threat situations’ myself, a good high-power pose certainly doesn’t hurt either way (I’d just suggest doing the ‘Wonder Woman’ in the disabled loo to avoid strange looks!)

-For me, when I’m lined up on ‘death row’ at the front of staff INSET training in the hall, waiting to speak to a sea of tired, cynical faces, I just do a quick body-scan and ensure that I’m sitting like I’m a really relaxed, confident person; like one of those bullshit artists (usually gents – sorry!) who seem to just waltz through job interviews despite not knowing a thing about the job.
+For me, when I’m lined up on ‘death row’ at the front of staff INSET training in the hall, waiting to speak to a sea of tired, cynical faces, I just do a quick body-scan and ensure that I’m sitting like I’m a really relaxed, confident person.
 And I’ve got to say, it really works for me in this situation, and I feel much less nervous, particularly at the beginning of the presentation which is when the real anxiety always used to hit; I loosen up much more quickly and find my body language really opens up and flows throughout; I actually genuinely enjoy presenting to adults much more than I did previously, something that I previously would have never thought possible.

 In a classroom situation, it’s a little different.
 Though there are peaks and dips throughout the lesson depending on if you’re speaking to one student, one rebellious student, lots of students, or lots of rebellious students… really, you need some solid body-language skills to get you through the lesson.

-Thankfully, Ofsted have long-since moved away from the idea that teachers has to be some kind of extroverted performer (think ‘Newsround’ presenter meets lion tamer) in order to get a good lesson grading, now allowing the more introverted of us to rely on an exciting lesson plan and some solid behaviour management strategies instead.
+Thankfully, Ofsted have long-since moved away from the idea that teachers has to be some kind of loud, tap-dancing narcissist in order to get a good lesson grading, allowing the more introverted of us to rely on exciting planning and solid behaviour management strategies instead.
 But still, researchers argue that over 90% of our communication is apparently based on non-verbals; thus whether you’re naturally a lion tamer or shrinking violet, you can’t afford to ignore this aspect of your teaching if you want engaged, well-behaved pupils.

-So whether you’re a teacher in training, struggling to control an unruly rabble of angry teens; an NQT, contemplating how you’ll start your first few lessons in September; an experienced staff member facing one of the toughest classes of your career; or anyone, in any profession or role that deal with these ‘charm challenges’ on a regular basis, it’s a good idea to take half an hour out of your day to watch this TED talk and have a really good think about your body language.
+So whether you’re a struggling teacher in training or an experienced staff member facing the toughest class of your career; or anyone, in any profession or role that deal with these ‘charm challenges’ on a regular basis, it’s a good idea to take half an hour out of your day to watch this TED talk and have a really good think about your body language.